 Footwear design programs help students become familiar with freehand and CAD footwear drafting, technology in material analysis, styling methods, hands-on shoe construction techniques and other technical and artistic aspects of footwear design.
 Moreover, design degrees provide students with a complementary background in research trends, professional presentation, business planning and marketing that may help them in creating their portfolio for employment or establishing their own fashion label.

 Footwear design students typically receive additional firsthand training and internships in design studios, major accessories and footwear companies, showrooms and other fashion avenues.
 They explore the development of luxurious and mass-market shoes from conceptualization to actual solution, learn the engineering components behind the construction of athletic footwear and apply detailing in different types of shoes, such as ones used for dancing, field work, tactical operations, parties and other social events.

 Most designers work in fashion centers and wholesale businesses, some sell their designs to retail or department stores and others are self-employed.
-The U.S. Bureau of Labor Statistics (BLS) reported that employment opportunities for fashion designers, overall, are expected to increase by one percent from 2018-2028 (www.bls.gov).
-In 2018, the average annual salary for fashion designers was $87,610.
+The U.S. Bureau of Labor Statistics (BLS) reported that employment opportunities for fashion designers, overall, are expected to decrease by four percent from 2019-2029 (www.bls.gov).
+In 2020, the average annual salary for fashion designers was $87,210.